CumulusNetworks/docs/content/cumulus-netq-415/Monitor-Operations/Monitor-the-RoCE-Service.md

 Use the UI or CLI to monitor RDMA over Converged Ethernet (RoCE) for Spectrum switches and BlueField DPUs.

 {{%notice note%}}
-NetQ supports RoCE lossless or lossy modes; NetQ monitoring and validation checks do not support the single shared buffer mode, `lossless-single-ipool`.
+NetQ supports RoCE lossless and lossy modes; NetQ monitoring and validation checks do not support the single shared buffer mode, `lossless-single-ipool`.
 {{%/notice%}}